-Today, we want to share what we know about Insulated Glass Windows, or as we refer to them in the window industry – Insulated Glass Units (IGUs).
+Today we want to share what we know as one of the tried and true ways to protect and insulate your home effectively: Insulated Glass windows, or as we refer to them in the window industry – Insulated Glass Units (IGUs).

 Double Pane IGUs